Page Content

 4. Step 4.
 Parent Information: Demographics of Parents

 Based on the answers provided in Step 3, the student needs to either fill in the information asked for in Step 4 or skip it and move on to Step 5.
-If the answer to every question in Step 3 is “no”, then Step 4 is required to be filled.
-On the other hand, if the answer to any question in Step 3 is “yes”, then Step 4 may be skipped entirely.
-Either way, this section deals with information of the parents, much like how Step 1 deals with that of Students.
+If the answer to every question in Step 3 is “no,” then Step 4 must be filled.
+On the other hand, if the answer to any question in Step 3 is “yes,” then Step 4 may be skipped entirely.
+Either way, this section deals with information about the parents much as Step 1 deals with that of Students.

 5. Step 5.
 Student Information: Dependency Status (Additional)